BhonePyae-Kyaw/wad-p1-car-analytics/README.md

 **Dash Board Page**
 - **Pie Chart:** Pie Chart for car brands distribution containing car amount and the distribution percentage of respective brands, including an informative legend.
 - **Stacked bar chart:** Stacked Bar Chart for car models distribution containing car amount and the distribution percentage of respective models of every brand, including                           an informative legend.
-- **Table:** Table depicting information regarding Total prices(baht) of respective models of brands with avaiable car amounts each.
+- **Table:** Table showing the total prices (in baht) for each model by brand, along with the number of available cars for each model.
 - **Car Cards:** Car Cards displaying essential details such as model, year, price, and location, with respective image.
-The cards may also be highlighted and stored in                      local storage to be shown in the highlight page.
+The cards may also be highlighted by clicking the                    heart icon and stored in local storage to be shown in the highlight page.
 - **Card Filter:** Filter the car cards by respective brands.
 - **Pagination:** Pagination for Car Cards.

 **Highlight Page**
 - **Highlighted Cars Display:** View all the car cards you’ve highlighted orderly in one place, organized similarly to the dashboard but without pagination.
-- **Remove from Highlights:** Remove cars from your Highlights with a single click.
+- **Remove from Highlights:** Remove cars from your Highlights by clicking the heart icon.

 ## Screenshots
 - **Main Menu:** This is the main navigation of the project: Dashboard and Highlight.